 Miners in Proof of Work often have a traditional business mindset.
-They are comfortable investing in a traditional business they understand because is not too far from Factory Manufacturing business.
+They are comfortable investing in a mining business because is shares many facets with a traditional Factory Manufacturing business.
 Mining Hardware would be the Technology how to produce the goods, whereas the ones with the better technology are always the most efficient.
-Cheap electricity is a necessary resource for both mining as well as for a factory.
+Cheap electricity is a very important resource for both mining as well as for a factory.
 Such businesses depend on the market prices of the goods they produce in the same way traditional factories which produce e.g. steel, are also dependent on the steel prices.

 So of course there is a certain risk attached.
 If the cryptocurrency price drops, mining could become unprofitable.
 But in most cases it is a profitable business even when selling all coins immediately at market prices.

 The people who become miners nowadays are mostly the ones who have exclusive access to hardware and electricity.
 They don't have many incentives to get involved with the community.

 If they would truly believe in the value of the underlying asset, they would always be better off by just investing into the asset directly.
 Investing in Bitcoin directly has ever since outperformed investing in mining and we expect this to continue in the long run.